RENCI/adda_for_floodwater/doc/source/connect2fw.rst

 * rundir
     output directory, relative to FLOODWATER archive directory, for the current cycle's ADDA results
 * max_lookback_cycles
-    maximum number of analysys (nowcast) cycles to use for error calculations
+    maximum number of analysis (nowcast) cycles to use for error calculations
 * min_lookback_cycles
-    minimum number of analysys (nowcast) cycles to use for error calculations
+    minimum number of analysis (nowcast) cycles to use for error calculations
 * venv
     virtual python environment name built for ADDA
 * dwlc_filename